wordshaker/jesswhite_4/_posts/2018-04-09-impactfuldashboardspart1-post.md

 #### There isn't one perfect tool that is going to solve all your problems

 There are many tools out there, each with their own main focus or specialism.
-There are differences between tools that specialise in metrics (for example [Datadog]()) and those that are used for log analytics (an example is[Kibana]()).
-Some tools will specialise in a certain type of monitoring such as [Tableau]() which is aimed at analysing BI data opposed to [Zabbix]() which is more suited for operational data.
+There are differences between tools that specialise in metrics (for example [Datadog](https://www.datadoghq.com/)) and those that are used for log analytics (an example is [Kibana](https://www.elastic.co/guide/en/kibana/current/introduction.html)).
+Some tools will specialise in a certain type of monitoring such as [Tableau](https://www.tableau.com/‎
+) which is aimed at analysing BI data opposed to [Zabbix](https://www.zabbix.com/) which is more suited for operational data.
 There are some that are more cross-functional as well.

 <br/>
 <div style="text-align:center; width:80%; margin-left: 10%;" markdown="1">